libremfg/rhize-docs/content/how-to/bpmn/create-workflow.md

 To calculate and transform data, BPMN nodes can interpret the JSONata expression language.
 For details, read the complete [Rhize guide to JSONata](/how-to/bpmn/use-jsonata).

+## Control flows

+As data passes through a workflow, you might need to conditionally direct it to specific tasks, transformations, and events.
+For this, Rhize has _gateways_, represented as diamonds.

+### Exclusive gateway.

+Represented by an `X` symbol, exclusive gateways create decision branches based on whether a condition is true.
+While you can use JSONata conditionals to control flows within tasks, exclusive gateways are the most common and visually understandable way to execute conditional steps.

+To use an exclusive gateway:
+1. Create an arrow from the control start to an exclusive gateway (diamond with `X` symbol).
+1. Use arrows to create outgoing conditions to new tasks or events.
+1. Leave the default condition blank.
+1. In all other arrows, use the **Condition** field to write a boolean expression.

+{{< bigFigure
+src="/images/bpmn/screenshot-rhize-bpmn-exclusive-gateway.png"
+alt="Screenshot showing how gateways create a Job order only if the material state is ready." caption="This gateway creates a job order only if its material state is ready." width="70%"
+>}}

+### Parallel gateways

+Represented by a `+` (plus sign) symbol, _parallel gateways_ execute multiple tasks at the same time.
+To use a parallel gateway:
+1. Select a gateway.
+1. Use the wrench sign to change its condition to parallel.
+1. Use arrows to create parallel conditions.

+When the workflow runs, each parallel branch executes at the same time.

+{{< bigFigure
+src="/images/bpmn/screenshot-rhize-bpmn-parallel-gateway.png"
+alt="Simultaneously add a record to the database and send an alert" caption="Simultaneously add a record to the database and send an alert" width="50%"
+>}}

 ## Trigger workflows

 You have multiple ways to trigger a start condition.